r-lib/clock/tests/testthat/_snaps/naive-time.md

 ---

-    The second element of a list `ambiguous` must be a character vector.
+    The second element of a list `ambiguous` must be a character vector, or `NULL`.

 ---